allanhechen/distributed-notification-system/docs/decisions/0005-server-request-idempotency.md

 If the idempotency key does not exist, the server stores the idempotency key and begins processing of the request.
-This information is initially stored with a short TTL (~5 minutes) with an in progress status.
+This information is initially stored with a short TTL (~5 minutes) with an in-progress status.
 Two situations may follow:

 1. The server fulfills the request